ostasis/IB_VA/README.md

 - A lot of trading platform API's don't work in Australia
 - QuantConnect for example doesn't recognise ASX shares
 - Other just aren't available at all in Australia for example TD Ameritrade, Alpaca
+- I use this myself to invest monthly using VA strategy

 ## Limitations